cd ../blog

 Owner notification on export Not available today Add compensating controls

-Audit logs capture access metadata: who accessed the platform, when, from where, what event type, device ID, platform, and user agent.
-Set retention to permanent to preserve this for incident response and compliance.
-This is your primary forensic data source.
+Audit logs capture access metadata (user, timestamp, event type, device ID, platform, user agent).
+Set retention to permanent.
+This is your primary forensic data source for IR and compliance.

 Plan For This GapConversation content is not in audit logs, so your IR playbook must account for this